 You can only feel one emotion at a time, just as you can only focus on one task at a time.
 When someone experiences fear, they’re not able to feel motivated.

 On the emotional scale, moving downwards, towards the more negative emotions, is much easier than moving up towards positivity.
-Fear thus lowers motivation and makes it much harder to get back to the same level of motivation as before.
+Fear thus lowers motivation and makes it significantly harder to regain the same level of motivation as before.

-Dr Deming, the father of Quality evolution, came up with a list of 14 principles of management to improve the effectiveness of a business.
-These principles form the foundation of the Toyota Way, a philosophy and methodology followed by Toyota, and the reason for turning it around from close to bankruptcy to one of the highest-performance and most respected businesses in the world.
+Dr Deming, the father of Quality evolution, developed a list of 14 principles of management to enhance the effectiveness of a business.
+These principles form the foundation of the Toyota Way, a philosophy and methodology that Toyota follows, which is the reason for its transformation from near bankruptcy to one of the highest-performing and most respected businesses in the world.

 One of his 14 principles for an effective and productive business is to drive out fear.

-Dr Deming believed that a problem can only be solved when you know about it.
-He also believed that the people who know what’s going on, are the people doing the work.
+Dr Deming believed that a problem can only be solved when you are aware of it.
+He also believed that the people who know what’s going on are the people doing the work.
 It is thus crucial to create a safe environment where the people on the ground feel free to express their ideas and voice potential problems.

-Driving out fear requires a culture change within the leadership of the organization.
+Driving out fear requires a cultural change within the organisation’s leadership.
 Eventually, it will minimise the impact of fear on productivity.
 It requires, above all, courage.
 Courage to be honest.
 Courage to look at problems.
 Finally, the courage to attempt to change.
 Driving out fear requires building a psychologically safe environment.
 At the heart of psychological safety are authenticity and integrity.
 Here are a few guidelines to drive out fear:

 1. Clarify the vision and objectives

-When everyone is clear and agrees on the vision of the organization, conflict can easily be resolved, making it a safe environment to raise issues.
+When everyone is clear and agrees on the organisation’s vision, conflict can be easily resolved, creating a safe environment in which to raise issues.
 Shift the focus from perceiving issues as a personal attack on you as a leader to bulletproofing the solution in an attempt to reach a shared goal.

 2. Make information accessible

 The easiest and most effective way to remove fear is to make information accessible.
-When people have access to information, they spend less time searching for it or make mistakes as a result of not having access to it.
+When people have access to information, they spend less time searching for it and are less likely to make mistakes as a result of not having access to it.

 3. Clarify rules and expectations explicitly

 People want to succeed.
-They don’t meet expectations because the rules are unclear or they are not competent yet.
-When rules are made clear explicitly, they will most probably abide by these rules and spend less time wondering what is expected from them or doing what they think is expected from them.
+They fail to meet expectations because the rules are unclear, or they lack the necessary competence.
+When rules are made clear, people are more likely to abide by them and spend less time wondering what is expected of them or doing what they think is expected.

 4. Be consistent in your actions

-Probably the biggest cause of fear is inconsistency in actions by the leader.
-Changing the rules without a clear reason, favouritism, and elitism are all examples of not being consistent.
+Probably the biggest cause of fear is inconsistency in the leader’s actions.
+Changing the rules without a clear reason, favouritism, and elitism are all examples of inconsistency.

-Being consistent makes you more predictable and when you are predictable, the employees can relax enough to spend their effort and time on productive work, not worrying about how you are going to behave.
+Being consistent makes you more predictable, and when you are predictable, employees can relax enough to focus their effort and time on productive work, without worrying about how you will behave.

 5. Be transparent and explain decisions explicitly

 Transparency is about being open.
 Open to receive criticism.
 Open to listening to ideas.
-Additionally, open to express thoughts and ideas.
-People fear a leader when they don’t know what they are thinking.
+Additionally, I am open to expressing thoughts and ideas.
+People fear a leader when they are unsure of what the leader is thinking.
 Remove any assumptions or worst-case scenarios by expressing what you think about a given situation or idea in real-time.

 When you demonstrate that you are open to new ideas, people will feel safe to raise problems or come to you with ideas to solve a problem.